Shahin Najafi: Reaction to the 2009 Iranian presidential election

 After the Iranian election protests, Najafi released a single named Neda in July 2009 dedicated to Neda Agha-Soltan, an activist killed during the protests.
 He released his second studio album titled Tavahhom (Illusion) on 19 September 2009 by the German-Iranian publishing house "Pamas-Verlag".
-In this album, several songs are about the intense protests against the Iranian government and the political oppression that occurred after the presidential election.
+In this album, several songs are about the intense protests against the Islamic republic government and the political oppression after the presidential election.

-Can be cited to "Vaghti khoda khabe (When God is asleep)" through these songs.
-The song's lyrics protest the 2009 Iran poll protests trial, militia violence, the use of torture on prisoners and the Supreme Leader of Iran.
+It can be cited as "Vaghti khoda have (When God is asleep)" through these songs.
+The song's lyrics protest the 2009 Iran poll protests trial, militia violence, the use of torture on prisoners, and the Supreme Leader of Islamic republic regime.

 Formation of Antikarisma

-He formed a new rock band as Antikarisma band in January 2010.
+He formed a new rock band Antikarisma band in January 2010.
 The new band, Antikarisma, consists of Najafi, Babak Khazaei, Armin Mostaed, and Pejman Afshari, who live in Germany.

 Fatwas and death threats

 Following the release of the song "Ay Naghi!" ("Hey, Naghi!"), Grand Ayatollah Lotfollah Safi Golpaygani, a then 93-year-old Shi’ite cleric based in Qom, issued a fatwa death sentence against Najafi for apostasy.
 Grand Ayatollah Naser Makarem-Shirazi, a "source of emulation" for many Shia Muslims, also issued a fatwa declaring Najafi guilty of apostasy.
-As of 15 May 2012, more than 800 people in Iran had joined a Facebook campaign calling for Najafi to be executed, saying they were ready to assassinate him if necessary.
-An Iranian web site, Shia-Online.ir, offered a US$100,000 bounty to anyone who killed Najafi.
+As of 15 May 2012, more than 800 people in Islamic republic regime had joined a Facebook campaign calling for Najafi to be executed, saying they were ready to assassinate him if necessary.
+An Islamic republic regime web site, Shia-Online.ir, offered a US$100,000 bounty to anyone who killed Najafi.

 In May 2012, the online site HonareNab.ir posted an online "Shoot the Apostates" flash computer game inviting people to shoot and kill Najafi.
 "Those who love Imam Hadi can practice killing Shahin Najafi by playing this flash game," said Honar Nab Eslam, who developed the game.

 On 25 May 2012, Shiite cleric Ahmad Alamolhoda demanded a plan to execute Najafi.

 In June 2012, forty authors of the Rah-e Nikan religious publishing house promised to give royalties from their books to whoever killed Najafi.

 The song has drawn sharp anger from protesters who believe it is offensive towards Imam Naghi, the 10th Imam in Shi’ite Islam.

 In an interview, Najafi stated that he was inspired by "The Campaign to Remind Shiites about Imam Naghi" to compose the song.
 The campaign is a Facebook page that pokes fun at Islamic, and specifically Shi'ite, hadiths, with members creating fake, funny hadiths and stories centered around a fictional character named Naghi, who is based on Imam Naghi.

 2012 US tour

-Najafi started a United States tour in 2012, starting with a talk on 30 September, and later a concert on 16 November at University of California, Berkeley, events sponsored by Iranian Student Alliance in United States of America.
+Najafi started a United States tour in 2012, starting with a talk on 30 September and later a concert on 16 November at University of California, Berkeley, events sponsored by the Iranian Student Alliance in the United States of America.
 He continued the tour in UC San Diego on 18 November.